top of page

 Menu-Hamburger.png

-“Photographic artists are reconsidering the potential with a shift to making rather than taking photographs.
+“Photographic artists are reconsidering the potential of a photograph with a shift to making rather than taking photographs.
 By using vintage and contemporary photographs as a starting point artists create physically layered works of art that result in an object, often in reaction to the flood of ubiquitous imagery that digital and cell phone technology has afforded.”

 - Aline Smithson, editor, educator and interdisciplinary artist